I Am Sober is a free app that helps you get some control back in your life.

 How Your Body Reacts to Heroin

-According to the National Institute on Drug Abuse, when heroin enters the brain, it is immediately converted to morphine and then binds to the opioid receptors in the brain.
-When you use heroin, you experience a rapid rush of pleasure from the brain’s rapid release of dopamine.
+According to the National Institute on Drug Abuse, when heroin enters the brain, it is immediately converted to morphine and then binds to one of the opioid receptors in the brain.
+When you use heroin, you experience a rapid rush of pleasure from stimulation of the brain’s endorphin receptors.

 In addition to the rush, the physical effects often accompanied with heroin use include dry mouth, a warm flush of the skin, and a heavy feeling in the user’s extremities.
-According to research from Medline Plus, slowed breathing from heroin can often lead to sometimes life-threatening damage including permanent brain damage.
+According to research from Medline Plus, slowed breathing from heroin can sometimes lead to life-threatening damage, including permanent brain damage.

-The high from heroin can typically last for up to five hours after the last hit, although the half-life of heroin is only around 30 minutes, but the amount of heroin the user takes will significantly affect the duration that the drug is present in the system.
+The high from heroin can typically last for up to five hours after the last hit, although the half-life of heroin is only around 30 minutes.
+The amount of heroin the user takes will significantly affect the duration of the drug in the body.

 How long does it stay in your blood?